Bagel and cream cheese: American Jewish cuisine

-In American Jewish cuisine, a bagel and cream cheese is sometimes called a "whole schmear" or "whole schmeer".
-A "slab" is a bagel with a slab of cream cheese on top.
-A "lox and a schmear" is to a bagel with cream cheese and lox or “Nova” smoked salmon.
-The latter being the particular style of Atlantic salmon used by Jewish delis on the East coast, and often also referred to as lox, especially outside the old and shrinking Jewish lineage of delis, Tomato, red onion, capers and chopped hard-boiled egg are often added.
+In American Jewish cuisine, cream cheese toppings of bagels have particular names.
+For example, a bagel covered with spread cream cheese is sometimes called a "whole schmear" bagel.
+A "slab" is a bagel topped with an not-spread slab of cream cheese.
+A "lox and a schmear" is a bagel with cream cheese and lox or "Nova" smoked salmon.
+The latter being the particular style of Atlantic salmon used by Jewish delis on the East coast, and often also referred to as lox, especially outside the old and shrinking Jewish lineage of delis.
+Tomato, red onion, capers and chopped hard-boiled egg are often added.
 These terms are used at some delicatessens in New York City, particularly at Jewish delicatessens and older, more traditional delicatessens.

-The lox and schmear likely originated in New York City and Philadelphia, both sites of significant Polish immigration, around the time of the turn of the 20th century, when street vendors in the cities sold salt-cured belly lox from pushcarts.
+The lox and schmear likely originated in New York City around the time of the turn of the 20th century, when street vendors in the city sold salt-cured belly lox from pushcarts.
 A high amount of salt in the fish necessitated the addition of bread and cheese to offset the lox's saltiness.
 It was reported by U.S. newspapers in the early 1940s that bagels and lox were sold by delicatessens in New York City as a "Sunday morning treat", and in the early 1950s, bagels and cream cheese combination were very popular in the United States, having permeated American culture.